2021 Milan municipal election: Centre-left coalition

 On 7 December 2020, the incumbent mayor Giuseppe Sala announced that he had chosen to run for re-election in 2021 for a second term in office.
 Sala announced that he would present his electoral program and the lists of his coalition before the end of January, ruling out a possible alliance with the Five Star Movement (M5S).
 Sala also sought a reconciliation with Green Europe after the rupture following the cutting of the trees in the Bassini Park to make way for a new department of chemistry for the Politecnico di Milano.
 Spokeswoman Elena Grandi initially announced an autonomous candidacy with its own candidate for mayor, but ultimately they had a meeting with the outgoing mayor to discuss their support for his candidacy.

 On 12 March 2021 Sala joined the European Green Party.

 Parties and candidates

-This is a partial list of the major parties (and their respective leaders) which will participate in the election.
+This is a partial list of the major parties (and their respective leaders) which participated in the election.

+Monica Romano, a municipal councillor of the Democratic Party, became the first trans woman elected to political office in Milan in 2021.